.

 They buy first and plan later.

-A smart bulb here, a smart plug there, a video doorbell from YouTube, and suddenly you have five apps on your phone, three voice assistants arguing with each other, and nothing working the way you imagined.
+A smart bulb here, a smart plug there, a video doorbell from a YouTube recommendation, and suddenly you have five apps on your phone, three voice assistants arguing with each other, and nothing working the way you imagined.

-• Google Home - great cross-platform option, integrates naturally with Google services.
+Google Home: great cross-platform option, integrates naturally with Google services and Android.

-• Amazon Alexa - widest device compatibility at typically lower price points.
+Amazon Alexa: widest device compatibility at typically lower price points.
+Easy entry, easy to grow.

 Pick one and stick to it.
 Mixing ecosystems is where things get complicated fast.